Contact

 • Magnetic Resonance Imaging – Proton Density Fat Fraction (MRI-PDFF) is the most reliable way to assess liver fat content.
 We offer this service through a collaboration with an external partner.

 • Magnetic Resonance Spectroscopy (MRS) is used to assess hepatic metabolism.
-In particular, it can quantify liver glucagon.
+In particular, it can quantify liver glycogen.
 We offer this service through a collaboration with an external partner.

 • Oral glucose tolerance test (OGTT) for screening for diabetes or prediabetes or assessing drug glucose lowering activity.The OGTT is a comparably simple test to assess glucose handling and glucose lowering action.
 Modeling can be used to derive insulin sensitivity parameters.